scottfennell5/JChess-Reupload/README.md

 VisualPanel, MenuCompontent, and ChessBoardUI (warning, ChessBoardUI is large, my code can be found by searching for //Scott - BEGIN and //Scott - END)

+Additionally, my test files can be found in test/java/com.chess/UI

 ## My Contributions
 - Developed a **move visualization feature** to enhance interactivity.
 - Implemented **unit tests** using **JUnit 4** for not only my code, but for existing code (as no tests existed in the original repository), with our group's total test coverage reaching 80%